henry-ai-biz/rag-workflow-tools/README.md

 # 🤖 AI-Powered Workflow Utilities

-A collection of practical automation scripts developed using gemini cli as the coding assistant.
-This repository showcases the "sub-task" part of a RAG pipeline.
+A collection of practical automation scripts developed using gemini cli as the main coding assistant, but also with other models via the vscode co-pilot integration when errors were found or generated code through gemini was needless complex (and thus harder to debug)

 ► Overview
-This repository is a showcase of my journey in building practical, AI-assisted tools.
+This repository is a showcase of my journey in building practical, AI-assisted tools as well as showing the "sub-task" parts of a RAG pipeline.
 The scripts here are designed to integrate with the output of Retrieval-Augmented Generation (RAG) systems, which I use to create relevant and timely social media content for the small businesses I partner with.

 While the core RAG and content generation scripts remain in a private repo for now, this public repository contains the operational tools that bring that content to life—automating tasks like: